Running genoPlotR from a command-line interface

 The format to use for reading in comparison files.
 If the necessary

-files are not found in --comp_path
+files are not found in --comp_path, then BLAST or DIAMOND

 can be chosen here to create them.
-Must be one of: diamond
+Must be one of: diamond,

 -C [DIRECTORY/FILE PATH], --comp_path=[DIRECTORY/FILE PATH]